Use Power BI and serverless Synapse SQL pool to analyze Azure Cosmos DB data with Synapse Link

 From the Synapse workspace go the Develop tab, select the + icon, and select SQL Script.

+Creating views in the master or default databases is not recommended or supported.
 Create a new database, named RetailCosmosDB, and a SQL view over the Synapse Link enabled containers.
 The following command shows how to create a database:

 -- Create database Create database RetailCosmosDB